mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 **Question**: Could you give an example of falling into cause and effect?

-**Answer**: *Not falling into* means you cannot fall into it, anyway. *[He chuckles.]* If you fall into causation, you don’t understand causation.
+**Katagiri**:  [...]
+You cannot fall into it, anyway. *[He chuckles.]* If you fall into causation, you don’t understand causation.
 So you *cannot* fall into it.

 On the other hand, *you cannot fall into it* doesn’t mean you should completely ignore causation.
-You cannot ignore; it doesn’t mean ignore.
-So that is the real meaning of causation.
+So you cannot ignore it; it doesn’t mean ignore.
+That is the real meaning of causation.

 For instance, my wallet or purse falls on the ground.
 There is not much money, anyway. *[Laughter.]* Anyway, my wallet is my wallet: if my wallet falls on the ground, I have to pick it up and put it in my pocket.
 But let’s look at this very simple example.